urbLexa/Home_Exercise_1/README.md

 - Therefore, an optimisation of available space to allocation of pv panels
 - Additional function for calculation of the irradiance on the tilted surface from global horizontal, direct and diffuse horizontal irradiance
 - Additional function to create pv power time series of arbitrary resolution and length.
+- More extensive and less exact tests --> use rounding or a certain range within the test passes